alisaifee/coredis/docs/source/compatibility.rst

 RPOP
 ****

-Remove and get the last elements in a list
+Returns and removes the last elements of a list.
+Deletes the list if the last element was popped.

 - Documentation: `RPOP <https://redis.io/commands/rpop>`_
 - Implementation: :meth:`~coredis.Redis.rpop`